Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Our Graph Summarization Algorithms

 \subsection{Summary}

-We presented a parallel graph summarization algorithm for structural graph summaries defined with FLUID.
-The algorithm can compute structural graph summaries for static graphs and scales through its vertex centric programming design.
-Moreover, using our proposed \vertexHashIndex{}, the algorithm supports incrementally updating structural graph summaries when the data graphs evolves over time.
+Our parallel graph summarization algorithm can compute structural graph summaries for static graphs based graph summary models defined in a formal language.
+We extended the parallel base algorithm to an incremental algorithm for updating structural graph summaries when the data graphs evolves over time.
+This is achieved by our proposed \vertexHashIndex{}.
 Incremental graph summaries can be updated in time $\mathcal{O}(\Delta \cdot d^k)$, where $\Delta$ is the number of additions, deletions, and modifications to the input graph, $d$ is its maximum degree, and $k$ is the maximum distance in the subgraphs considered.
+Finally, we have introduced a second extension of the base algorithm that can compute graph summaries based on a $k$-bisimulation for large values of $k$ such as $k=10$.
+This extension is based on the idea of vertex identifiers from Schätzle \etal~\cite{DBLP:conf/sigmod/SchatzleNLP13}.